lamystere/lazy-slimes/README.md

 # Cases
+These are modeled after [Frozen Slimes](https://github.com/frosty6742/frozen-slimes-v2) but without the fancy PCB.
 If you just want to print them you can use the [included STL files](/case-files/stl/) to slice and print.
 If you have an Ender3 and PLA you can skip slicing and use the [included gcode files](/case-files/gcode%20for%20ender3/).

 The [master file](/case-files/lazy-slimes.scad) is written in [OpenSCAD](https://openscad.org/).
 You will need to use that to customize it (Fork it and send me a PR!).
 Check out the parameters at the top for isolating each piece.
 ![screen shot of scad file](/images/scad.png)